daphne-eu/daphne/doc/Codegen.md

 - LowerAffinePass

 These passes are added in the `DaphneIrExecutor::buildCodegenPipeline` function.
-The `--hybrid` flag disables the `MatMulOpLoweringPass` since the kernel implementation vastly outperforms the generated code of this pass.
+The `--mlir-hybrid-codegen` flag disables the `MatMulOpLoweringPass` since the kernel implementation vastly outperforms the generated code of this pass.